CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 - *Verbiage*: the account has changed
 - Click *Save*

 Now we'll add 3 ingredients.
-Values that are returned by the tigger and used as input of actions:
+Values, that are returned by the trigger, and used as input for actions:

 First, remove the default one *CreatedAt*